 While our metascheduler may increase the local electricity cost at a system due to job migrations from submitting to execution systems, it attempts to reduce the overall operational cost of the grid.
 We also claim that the variations in workload at a particular system due to our metascheduler cannot significantly alter the day-ahead hourly electricity prices at the system's location.
-This is because the dayahead market trading volume is typically many orders of magnitude higher than the power consumption of a single computing system.
-For example, the Gordon system at San Diego Supercomputer Center in California has a maximum power consumption of 358.4KW [15], while the peak trading volume in California Independent System Operator (CAISO) for all days in August'14 is more than 30,000MW [16].
+This is because the day-ahead market trading volume is typically many orders of magnitude higher than the power consumption of a single computing system.